Chart Color Schemes

 Corlette is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Corlette, as per the latest Census, consisted of 74.2% houses and 25.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+Dwelling structure in Corlette, as evaluated at the latest Census, comprised 74.2% houses and 25.7% other dwellings.
 In comparison, Non-Metro NSW had 81.1% houses and 18.9% other dwellings.
-Home ownership in Corlette stood at 51.1%, with the rest being mortgaged (27.6%) or rented (21.3%).
-The median monthly mortgage repayment was $1,950, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent in Corlette was recorded at $445, compared to Non-Metro NSW's $360.
-Nationally, Corlette's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Home ownership in Corlette was 51.1%, with mortgaged dwellings at 27.6% and rented dwellings at 21.3%.
+The median monthly mortgage repayment in Corlette was $1,950, higher than Non-Metro NSW's average of $1,733.
+The median weekly rent figure in Corlette was $445, compared to Non-Metro NSW's $360.
+Nationally, Corlette's mortgage repayments were higher at $1,950 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing